2H61

 EXPERIENCE:

-Four years of human resources experience, two years of which shall have been in a full-time equal employment opportunity or affirmative action assignment for a public or private organization with a minimum of 1,000 full time equivalent employees. .
+Four years of progressively responsible human resources experience in equal employment opportunity for an organization with a minimum of 1,000 full-time employees.

-Preferred Credentials - A Master’s Degree in human resources, public personnel administration, public administration, business administration, or a closely related field (which may be substituted for two years of general experience).
+NOTE: A Master’s Degree in human resources, public personnel administration, public administration, business administration, or a closely related field may be substituted for two years of experience.

 OR